tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据安全/对象锁定概述_intl_en.md

 | test3.txt | July 30, 2017 | July 29, 2022 |

 3. Cross-bucket replication is not supported for Object Lock−enabled buckets.
 It can neither be the source bucket nor the destination bucket.
 4. Once an object is locked, its storage class cannot be modified and Lifecycle is no longer supported.
-Note that if an object is configured with both Object Lock and Lifecycle, the Lifecycle configuration will not take effect.
+>? if an object is configured with both Object Lock and Lifecycle, the Lifecycle configuration will not take effect.
 5. You can still clean up the incomplete multipart uploads.
 6. An Object Lock rule cannot be deleted independently.
 Only when the bucket is empty and deleted can the rule be deleted along with the bucket.
 7. If Object Lock is enabled, ACLs of the bucket and objects can still be modified.